So you have a home gym and are looking to get a pull up bar.

 I would suggest that you recheck that the bar is secure each time you use it, so make sure you twist it before putting your full weight onto the bar.

 How Much Weight Can A Pull-Up Bar Hold?

-Typically a pull-up bar will hold 300 lbs (roughly 136 kg), although you will find some that can take more weight and some that can take less weight.
+A typical pull-up bar can hold 300 lbs (roughly 136 kg), although you will find some that can take more weight and some that can take less.

-You should always check how much weight the bar can take before you purchase to ensure it meets your needs.
-If you wish to use a weighted vest, then try to consider the weight of that too.
+You should always check how much weight the bar can take before purchasing to ensure it meets your needs.
+If you wish to use a weighted vest, consider its weight too.

 What Is The Best Pull Up Bar?